Roneb92/LITA-Capstone-Project-2/README.md

  2. Handling missing variables
  3. Data cleaning and formatting

+### Project Objectives
+The objectives of this project are
+1. To track subscription types
+2. To identify key trends in cancellations and renewal
+3. To understand customer behaviour

 ### Data Analysis
 '''
 Some of the basic codes, queries and DAX functions used during analysis are below